mathspp/mathspp/pages/02.blog/p020-turn-3-3-8-8-into-24/item.en.md

 Do _not_ read the hint if you haven't spent some time thinking about the problem yet!

-!!!! the intermediate steps do _not_ have to evaluate to integer numbers.
+!!!!
+The intermediate steps do _not_ have to evaluate to integer numbers.

 ### Solution